RodrigoPAml/AssemblerSimulator/README.md

 Below some examples that you can run (see Examples folder)

+For more complex examples, write a program in my language **[Manco](https://github.com/RodrigoPAml/MancoLanguage)** and run the assembly here if you want.

 ## Fibonnaci

 A program that outputs n numbers from fibonnaci sequence